Mrs. Cohen’s Area Enrichment Class

 - self, peer and teacher assessment according to learning goals and success criteria

 Technology as a Learning Tool: I incorporate technology into all aspects of learning.
 Our main focus is the use of Google Apps for Education and Chromebooks.
-We also work with a wide variety of software applications and iPad apps.

 Overall, the instructional methods and strategies used in Area Class Enrichment emphasize the belief that gifted students must be active participants in their own learning.
 The teacher functions as a facilitator and guide, incorporating group and individual strategies that involve students in educational decision making.